ashilohfaith-debug/Ochre/README.md

 This is why we built **Ochre**.
 Now, developers can:

--    write code in the same editor at the same time
+-    write code in the same editor, at the same time
 -    see teammates' cursors, selections and updates
 -    restore any previous version instantly
 -    search through their code quickly